JelleWierenga/the-London-App-Brewery/Logbook.md

 I had to use everything i learned so far for this project. and i had to use 2 files for this, i like that. i have 1000 random words in the Words.py file and i did not need that in the main file so a second file it is.

 I bet you want to play the game now :).
 Dont worry you can find it here [Guthub: Hangman](https://github.com/JelleWierenga/the-London-App-Brewery/tree/main/Hangman)

+---
+# Day 8
+Today was fun, i got to use functions with input.  the Caesar cipher is a simple encryption technique that involves shifting each letter in a string by a specified number.
+For instance, if we choose a shift of 1 and input "abc," the output would be "bcd" because all the letters are shifted by 1.
+To decrypt the message, you'd shift the letters back by the same count.

+Do you want to write encrypted messages to your friends in school so the teacher does not know what is says.(ofcourse you do) then quick take a look here [Github: Ceaser Cipher](https://github.com/JelleWierenga/the-London-App-Brewery/tree/main/Ceaser%20Cipher)